GP2code/EUR_LRRK2_pL1795F/README.md

 ## Repository Orientation
 - The `analyses/` directory includes all analyses discussed in the manuscript.
-- The `figures/` directory includes all figures and supplemental figures referenced in the manuscript *(pending publication)*.
+- The `figures/` directory includes all figures and supplemental figures referenced in the manuscript
-- The `tables/` directory includes all tables and supplemental tables referenced in the manuscript *(pending publication)*.
+- The `tables/` directory includes all tables and supplemental tables referenced in the manuscript

+---

+## **Citation**

+If you use this repository or find it helpful for your research, please cite the corresponding manuscript:

+> **The LRRK2 p.L1795F variant causes Parkinson’s disease in the European population**
+> Lange LM et al., 2025 [npj Parkinson's Disease] (DOI: https://doi.org/10.1038/s41531-025-00896-2)

 ---